Multi-Granularity Hand Action Detection: Related work

-On the one hand, existing action recognition methods can be categorized into coarse-grained~\cite{30,31} and fine-grained~\cite{26,27,28,29}.
-Some approaches~\cite{27,29} address fine-grained hand actions using the EPIC-KITCHENS and MPII Cooking Activities datasets, from first-person and third-person perspectives, respectively.
-Another method~\cite{28} focuses on refining human actions in sports scenarios using the FineGym dataset~\cite{9finegym}.
-However, these methods heavily rely on the specific dataset used and offer tailored solutions to the associated challenges.
-On the other hand, action recognition methods can be broadly summarized into two pipelines.
+\textbf{Action Recognition (AR) Method.} Existing action recognition methods can be broadly summarized into two pipelines based on technical approaches.
 The first pipeline employs a 2D CNN~\cite{32,33,36,40} to learn frame-level semantics and then aggregate them temporally using 1D modules.
 For example, TSN~\cite{19TSN} divides an action instance into multiple segments, represents it with a sparse sampling scheme, and applies average pooling to fuse predictions from each frame.
 TRN~\cite{34} and TSM~\cite{37tsm} replace pooling with temporal reasoning and shift modules, respectively.
-The second pipeline directly utilizes a 3D CNN~\cite{6kinetic400,21non-local,22slowfast,23swin,38,41} to capture spatial-temporal semantics, such as I3D~\cite{6kinetic400}, SlowFast~\cite{22slowfast}, and Video Swin Transformer~\cite{23swin}.
-In addition to action recognition, other video understanding tasks have also garnered research attention, including action detection and localization~\cite{25LFB,39,42,43}, action segmentation~\cite{44,45}, and action generation~\cite{46,47}.
+The second pipeline directly utilizes a 3D CNN~\cite{6kinetic400,21non-local,22slowfast,23videoswin,38,41} to capture spatial-temporal semantics, such as I3D~\cite{6kinetic400}, SlowFast~\cite{22slowfast}, and Video Swin Transformer~\cite{23videoswin}.
+On the other hand, AR methods can be categorized into coarse-grained~\cite{30,31} and fine-grained~\cite{26,27,28,29} based on the granularity of the actions.